-Measuring employee performance is an essential part of assessing your business’ financial health.
-Since your people are your biggest asset, you need to ensure your investment in them is actually paying off.
+Measuring employee performance is an essential part of assessing your business’ health.
+Since your people are your biggest asset, you need to ensure everyone is meeting their full potential, with access to the right support and opportunities.
+Key performance indicators provide teams with useful metrics to try and benchmark progress.
 We’ve put together some of the best universal KPIs businesses can use to quickly check high-level employee productivity and effectiveness.

 Here are some of the best universal KPIs we’ve come across:

 = Revenue/number of employees